Motility driven glassy dynamics in confluent epithelial monolayers: Results

-We simulate a system for a long time to reach the steady state.
-We then freeze the direction of $\mathbf{f}_a$ for a chosen cell, and again reach steady state.
+We simulate a system for a long time to reach a steady state.
+We then freeze the direction of $\mathbf{f}_a$ for a chosen cell and again reach a steady state.
 This particular cell will elongate along the motile force direction.
 We then suddenly change the direction of $\mathbf{f}_a$ of this cell.
 The cell then starts elongating along the new motile force direction (see Supplementary Movie).
 Immediately after switching the motile force direction, we measure the cell length, $l(t)$, as a function of time $t$, along the direction of $\mathbf{f}_a$, and going through the center of mass of the cell (Fig. \ref{elongation_time}a).
-For better statistics, we also make the motile force magnitude of the chosen cell 16 times higher than the rest of the cells.
-The qualitative results do not depend on the higher magnitude of the motile force of this cell.
-We plot $l(t)$ starts from a low value and then saturates.
+We also make the motile force magnitude of the chosen cell 16 times higher than the rest of the cells for better statistics.
+The qualitative results do not depend on the higher magnitude of the motile force of this cell. \b{$l(t)$ starts from a low value and then saturates.
 The saturation value, $l_s$, depends on the system parameters.
 To obtain a measure of the elongation time-scale, $\kappa$, we define $L(t)=[l_s-l(t)]/[l_s-l(0)]$: $L(t)$ starts at one and goes to 0 at long times.
 Therefore, we can define $L(t=\kappa)=0.3$.
 Figure \ref{elongation_time}(b) shows the behavior of $L(t)$ for various $D_r$. $\kappa$ increases as $D_r$ increases when the system becomes more glassy (Fig. \ref{elongation_time}c).
 When we suddenly switch the direction of $\mathbf{f}_a$, the other cells require time to respond, and the force along that direction will be higher.
 This large force will slowly relax with time as the system reaches the new steady state, other cells move, and the particular cell elongates.
 The inset of Fig. \ref{elongation_time}(c) shows that the average force parallel to $\mathbf{f}_a$ on this cell relaxes towards the steady-state value on a similar time scale as $\kappa$.
 This elongation time leads to a modified rotational diffusivity. }

-To understand the nature of the force within the time-scale $\kappa_l$, we have also measured the average forces on the vertices of the cell along the direction of $\mathbf{f}_a$ and perpendicular to it, $f_{\parallel}(t)$ and $f_\perp(t)$, respectively. $f_\perp$ remains nearly the steady state value, but $f_{\parallel}$ is quite large right after the switch and it then decays over time (Fig. \ref{elongation_time}c).
-We define another time-scale, $\kappa_{f_{\parallel}}$, when $f_{\parallel}$ decays to half of its initial value.
-Fig.~\ref{elongation_time}(d) shows that the two time scales, $\kappa_l$ and $\kappa_{f_{\parallel}}$, are proportional.
-This establishes that the elongation time-scale is proportional to the time-scale of the active force changes inside the confluent system.